Tips for Taking Kids to Disney World

 What Age is Right

-It’s a loaded question because what everyone wants out of a trip to Walt Disney World with their kids differs.
 For many adults who take their really young children, the experience is not about the memories of the kids, but for the parents.
 It’s about watching their kid’s face light up as they touch Eeyore for the first time, or it’s about getting that first photo in front of Cinderella Castle.
-We can say now that we probably wouldn’t want to hassle with taking a 1 year old to Walt Disney World now, but our opinion might very well change once we have a 1 year old of our own, and want those memories of our own.
+Obviously, infants are not going to remember any of that.
+But they’ll be indelible memories for the parents.

 Our advice here would be not to let other people talk you out of the decision you’ve already made concerning when is right for that first trip.
 It seems like a lot of parents find themselves thinking that they want to take a trip with their toddler for whatever reason, and then turn to other people, almost as if they want to be talked out of the crazy idea.